 Why Braces Need Tightening

 Braces work as a process over time.
 The brackets are cemented to the patient’s teeth, and then the wires exert pressure on the brackets to move the teeth.
 It’s a slow process that takes months to work.
 As your teeth shift from their original position, you’ll feel the pressure from the process working.

 Eventually, the pressure is reduced.
 This means that the process is working.
 However, it also means that the braces need to be tightened again, in order to keep the pressure on the teeth.
 If you didn’t feel any pressure at all, the braces would not be doing their job.

 Frequency of Tightening Braces

 Your orthodontist in Melbourne will let you know how often your braces need tightening.
 This really is a case-by-case basis, depending on how far the patient’s teeth need to be moved and a few other factors.
-In general, we ask patients with braces to visit us every four to six weeks at Reddick Orthodontics.
+In general, we ask patients with braces to visit us every four to six weeks at Melbourne Orthodontics.
 This is to ensure the process is working correctly and that the braces are still in good shape and that your teeth are moving correctly.

 It might be time for your braces to be tightened if you notice any of the following:

 - There’s no pressure or pain from the braces at all, even when eating tougher foods.